 Missing data values can compromise the quality of estimates.
-If the outcome for discharges with missing values is different from the outcome for discharges with valid values, then sample estimates for that outcome will be biased and will not accurately represent the discharge population.
+If the outcome for discharges with missing values is different from the outcome for discharges with valid values, then sample estimates for that outcome will be biased and inaccurately represent the discharge population.
 There are several techniques available to help overcome this bias.
 One strategy is to use imputation to replace missing values with acceptable values.
-Another strategy is to use sample weight adjustments to compensate for missing values.3 Such data preparation and adjustment is outside the scope of this report.
-However, if necessary, it should be done before analyzing data with statistical procedures.
+Another strategy is to use sample weight adjustments to compensate for missing values.
+Such data preparation and adjustment is beyond the scope of this report.
+However, if necessary, imputation or adjustments should be done before analyzing data using statistical procedures.

-On the other hand, if the cases with and without missing values are assumed to be similar with respect to their outcomes, then no adjustment may be necessary for estimates of means and rates because the means and rates based on nonmissing cases would be representative of the means and rates of missing cases.
+On the other hand, if the cases with and without missing values are assumed to be similar with respect to their outcomes, no adjustment may be necessary for estimates of means and rates.
+This is because the non-missing cases would be representative of the missing cases.
 However, some adjustment may still be necessary for the estimates of totals.
-Sums (of non-negative variables) would tend to be underestimated in the presence of missing values of the variable for which the total is estimated because the cases with missing values would be omitted from the calculations.
+Sums of data elements containing missing values would be incomplete because cases with missing values would be omitted from the calculations.